 During each day of observation, students observe the classroom through the lens of Observation Guidelines.
 These guidelines or tips are designed to focus the student’s attention on a particular aspect of child development or Montessori theory.
 They give a detailed description of the tasks the student will undertake during each day of observation.
 Students record their responses to these daily tasks, which form the basis of their observation reports.

-Students choose where to conduct their observations but they must take place in a pre-approved elementary school where there is an AMI certified teacher that applies the Montessori approach in the Montessori elementary classroom prepared environment.
+Students choose where to conduct their observations but always in a pre-approved elementary school where there is an AMI certified teacher that applies the Montessori approach in the Montessori elementary classroom prepared environment.
 Pre-approval is required from the Director of the Training Center.
-The MIRTC is located in the CCE Montessori-Palau school, which has 16 classrooms with AMI certified elementary teachers available to host students undertaking observation practices.
+The MIRTC is located in the CCE Montessori Palau Girona, which has 16 classrooms with AMI certified elementary teachers available to host students undertaking observation practices.

 Student work is evaluated throughout the course.
 Students receive continuous help and feedback in the form of both personal and written communication.
-Student practice with Montessori materials is observed during supervised practice and guidance is given as needed.
+During the supervised practice, which is carried out autonomously by the student, the teaching team observes how the student practices with the materials and gives additional help if needed.
 Trainers offer guidance on how students can improve and refine performance, maintain good standing in the course, and meet requirements.

 Please contact us if you require other translation or interpretation services.